STRML/JSXHint/README.md

                             (DEPRECATED, use --reporter=checkstyle
                             instead)
       --force-transform  Force JSX to JS transform.
-Useful if you are using .js files with the pragma.
+Useful if you are using .js files without the pragma.
   -v, --version          Display the current version -h, --help             Display help and usage details
 ```